-Part I: Six courses from MDPH 401-410; one of these may be replaced by an appropriate course from another subject, subject to the approval of the Course Co-ordinator.
+Part I: Six courses from MDPH 401-410 and PHYS 407 and one course from PHYS 410-460; one of these courses may be replaced by an appropriate course from another subject, the choice of courses is subject to the approval of the Programme Director.

-Part II: A thesis (MDPH 690), which shall normally be presented no later than 12 months after the date of enrolment for Part II.
+Part II: A thesis (MDPH 690) which shall normally be presented no later than 12 months after the date of enrolment for Part II.

-In determining the class of Honours, Parts I and II are weighted in the ration 2:3.
+In determining the class of Honours, Parts I and II are weighted in the ratio 2:3.

-P: 84 points at 300-level approved by the Head of Department.
+P: 84 points at 300-level, approved by the Head of Department.